nextgis/docs_ngmobile/source/share.rst

    :height: 10cm

    Share dialog window.

-After you select a share option data in the selected layer will be recorded in :term:`GeoJSON` format (:term:`coordinate system` Web Mercator, EPSG:3857) and exported using the selected application.
+After you select a share option, data in the selected layer will be recorded in :term:`GeoJSON` format (:term:`coordinate system` Web Mercator, EPSG:3857) and exported using the selected application.
 A name of the GeoJSON file corresponds to the name of the layer.

+* You can send the file as attachment via your email App or Gmail.
+* You can upload it to Google Drive, which may or may not be shared with your colleague.
+* You can share it to another Android mobile via Bluetooth or SHAREit.
+* You can even copy it on to your laptop via Bluetooth, if possible.

 .. note::
    In a lot of Android versions to save a file on the device memory card you need a file manager app (for example, ES Explorer or similar).